cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ## Domain Separation {#domain-separation}

-HPKE allows combining a DHKEM variant DHKEM(Group, KDF') and a KDF such that both KDFs are instantiated by the same KDF.
-By design, the calls to `Extract()` and `Expand()` inside DHKEM and the remainder of HPKE have different prefix-free encodings for the second parameter.
-This is achieved by the different prefix-free label parameters in the calls to `LabeledExtract()` and `LabeledExpand()`.
-This serves to separate the input domains of all `Extract()` and `Expand()` invocations.
-It also justifies modeling them as independent functions even if instantiated by the same KDF.
+HPKE allows combining a DHKEM variant `DHKEM(Group, KDF')` and a KDF such that both KDFs are instantiated by the same KDF.
+By design, the calls to `Extract()` and `Expand()` inside DHKEM and the remainder of HPKE use separate input domains.
+This justifies modeling them as independent functions even if instantiated by the same KDF.
+This domain separation between DHKEM and the remainder of HPKE is achieved by the `suite_id` values in `LabeledExtract()` and `LabeledExpand()`:
+The values used (`KEM...` in DHKEM and `HPKE...` in the remainder of HPKE) are prefix-free (a set is prefix-free if no element is a prefix of another within the set).

 Future KEM instantiations MUST ensure, should `Extract()` and `Expand()` be used internally, that they can be modeled as functions independent from the invocations of `Extract()` and `Expand()` in the remainder of HPKE.
-One way to ensure this is by using `LabeledExtract()` and `LabeledExpand()` with label parameters that are prefix-free among each other and prefix-free with respect to the labels used in the remainder of HPKE.
-The definition of `suite_id` as defined in {{base-crypto}} MUST be respected and used with a `kem_id` allocated to only this KEM.
+One way to ensure this is by using `LabeledExtract()` and `LabeledExpand()` with a `suite_id` as defined in {{base-crypto}}, which will ensure input domain separation as outlined above.
 Particular attention needs to
 be paid if the KEM directly invokes functions that are used internally in HPKE's `Extract()` or `Expand()`, such as `Hash()` and `HMAC()` in the case of HKDF.